sarasimandlova/Canis_lupus_DT/README.md

 This text file contains the run command to calculate relatedness using the NgsRelate tool.
 ### _input_NgsRelate_commands.txt_
 This command was used to create an input file for the relatedness analysis using the NgsRelate tool.
+### _mvc_script.py_
+This python script is used for minimum vertex cover approximation and it was the final step in the analytical part of determination of relatedness.